Carnivore Conservation Ecology

 WCS-India researchers conducting preparatory work for line transect survey

 CCE is the oldest programme within WCS-India, with its roots going back to the long-term, large-scale tiger and prey population monitoring conducted in the Western Ghats, among other parts of India, since the early 1990s.
 These studies included the development of methodologies that are now used by researchers and governments in India and across the world.
-Although we focus on mammalian carnivores, our work is not taxon-limited, often including several species of plants, birds (especially our collaborative work), herbivores, and small and large carnivores.
+Although we focus on mammalian carnivores, our work is not taxon-limited, often including several species of birds (especially our collaborative work), herbivores, and small and large carnivores.

 Team